umassd-dataviz/CIS470-Activity-9/README.md

 ...

-## Requirement 3, Find the MM-Complexity
+## Requirement 4, Find the MM-Complexity (20 points)

-1. You need to draw the call graph for the main function: See example below.
+1. You need to draw the message call graph for the main function: See example below.

 <img src="./img/MM-Complexity.png">

 2. Use the Cyclomatic Complexity metric to find the MM-Complexity: V(G) = e – n + 2

+Submit the results in the form of a MarkDown or Word Document.

+* It is OK if your tests do now have full coverage in this activity.